Bogarin Trail: Awesome Bird and Sloth Spotting in La Fortuna, Costa Rica [2024 Guide]

 We are Pubali and Indranil, an Indian couple living in Costa Rica and slow traveling Latin America and Caribbean.

-14 thoughts on “Bogarin Trail: Awesome Bird and Sloth Spotting in La Fortuna, Costa Rica”
+14 thoughts on “Bogarin Trail: Awesome Bird and Sloth Spotting in La Fortuna, Costa Rica [2024 Guide]”

 1. The Bogarin Trail looks to be a must-visit if you are anywhere near the town of La Fortuna.
 They really have created a special opportunity here for people to appreciate birds and animals in their natural habitat.
 Your photos are really quite stunning, focussing so well on each subject.
 I would love to visit when in the neighborhood of Central America.